 He lived the life and was the ultimate rockstar.

-"That’s right and that's really what this is about, especially with the documentary which I'm talking to XS Noize about it first.
+"That’s right, and that's really what this is about, especially with the documentary which I'm talking to XS Noize about it first.
 The concept is about taking the excess of the period.
-He was the consummate front man and really he painted the picture of what it is to be a front man in a band because it means more than standing out front with a microphone, you've got to lead the whole thing creatively, it's almost becoming a lost art.
+He was the consummate frontman, and he painted the picture of what it is to be a frontman in a band because it means more than standing out front with a microphone; you've got to lead the whole thing creatively; it's almost becoming a lost art.
 Part of the problem is the world doesn’t lend itself to people evolving into that anymore.
-Everything is so temporary and disposable, you don't wake up one day and be that".
+Everything is so temporary and disposable; you don't wake up one day and be that".

-"Those guys had years on the road before anyone knew them, if you look at all the great bands up until the late 90s really, there's always a story there.
-Everybody cut their teeth and paid their dues they didn't go on TV for fucking three months and the whole world knew who they where.
-I think a really positive thing to come out of all this, is to remind people and reawaken that shit.
-When I said that things are coming back around that's part of what I'm talking about because I've noticed there's another generation of kids now coming up, they are not the Napster kids they have a different mentality to music, I think they want to support artists, but they are not suckers they don't want to give some record company their money, I think that's where everything is going it's getting very like custom.
+"Those guys had years on the road before anyone knew them; if you look at all the great bands up until the late 90s, there's always a story there.
+Everybody cut their teeth and paid their dues.
+They didn't go on TV for fucking three months, and the whole world knew who they were.
+A positive thing to come out of all this is to remind people and reawaken that shit.
+When I said that things are coming back around, that's part of what I'm talking about because I've noticed another generation of kids is now coming up; they are not the Napster kids.
+They have a different mentality to music, I think they want to support artists, but they are not suckers.
+They don't want to give some record company their money; I think that's where everything is going.
+It's getting very like custom.
 It's going to be all about the fan-artist relationship that direct relationship.
-Everybody's going to have their own TV channel where they can get right to their fans and build a real relationship, you don't need the middleman , he's getting cut out".
+Everybody's going to have their TV channel where they can get right to their fans and build a real relationship; you don't need the middleman; he's getting cut out".

-"There is no difference with them and any band I could have worked with in the 90s in the sense that they have the same spirit and the are real about their shit".
+"There is no difference between them and any band I could have worked within the 90s in the sense that they have the same spirit and they are real about their shit".

 How did you end up working with them?

-"They contacted me and came to LA and we did some stuff, we have had a pretty long relationship, it's been a long road, but I think that’s good for them, they have really paid their dues.
-They have been knocking at it for a while now, it's been a few years and they are really starting to make some headway now and I respect them for that, especially Liam he's brilliant!
-He's so talented as a vocalist he's got so many angles he can do, they are great!
-They are sort of a funk revolving door and that's what Black Grape was about, the door was always open instead of having the stupid band mentality so many bands have, that's why they fit in so good and why we work together so well.
-They are definitely special".
+"They contacted me and came to LA, and we did some stuff; we have had a pretty long relationship; it's been a long road, but I think that’s good for them; they have paid their dues.
+They have been knocking at it for a while now, it's been a few years, and they are starting to make some headway now, and I respect them for that, especially Liam.
+He's brilliant!
+He's so talented as a vocalist.
+He's got so many angles he can do; they are great!
+They are a funk revolving door, and that's what Black Grape was about; the door was always open instead of having the stupid band mentality so many bands have; that's why they fit in so well and why we work together so hard well.
+They are special".